linux-system-roles/ha_cluster/README.md

 `ha_cluster_resource_primitives.copy_operations_from_agent` is always set to false.

+Note that in `ha_cluster_constraints_location` is exported only the first rule and attribute `lifetime` is not exported (since the role does not support it).

 Note that depending on pcs version installed on managed nodes, certain variables may not be present in the export.